MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/update-your-app-to-the-latest-advertising-libraries.md

 If your app uses an old SDK release, follow these instructions to make sure you have the latest SDK on your development computer.

-1. Make sure your development computer has Visual Studio 2015 (for UWP, Windows 8.1, or Windows Phone 8.x projects) or Visual Studio 2013 (for Windows 8.1 or Windows Phone 8.x projects) installed.
+1. Make sure your development computer has Visual Studio 2015 or a later release installed for UWP projects, or Visual Studio 2015 or Visual Studio 2013 installed for Windows 8.1 or Windows Phone 8.x projects.
     > [!NOTE]
     > If Visual Studio is open on your development computer, close it before you perform the following steps.